 It had already been a long day.

-A personal-injury case I thought I had settled blew up again.
-My star witness, acting without my knowledge, gave a statement to the defense.
-Killed the case.
+A case I thought I had settled blew up again.
+My star witness gave a statement to the defense.
 I don’t know why and everybody in the office seemed to blame me for that although I had no idea.
 I don’t know what they want me to do to keep a lid on.
 Threaten the guy.
 I don’t know.
 I thought this would make a good month for me and it was about time.
 Now it’s just one more staff meeting where I’ll have to ask for patience; tell them it’s coming.

 In one passing moment just now I allow myself to think again of all I had hoped for for Duane: that these years would be good ones, happy ones, for him.
 That he would have friends, be respected, have dates, dance, play ball.
 All that.

 Duane is a good kid and that’s not just me talking.
 Anybody would tell you that – his teachers, his friends’ parents, anybody.
 So that much is good.
 The way it ought to be.
 But I worry about other things.
 Him being the one who gets picked on; always getting the short end of the stick.
 He’d settle for that, just to keep the peace; I know him.

 But I also know that in this world he’ll inhabit for the next four years settling to keep the peace will not keep the peace.
 It will invite further abuse.
 The more you give in this context, the more they’ll take.
 Anybody who has been through it will tell you the same.

 And now here I am in the waiting room outside the principal’s office.
 Called in from my office.
 A meeting about my son and no word at all from him.
 I don’t know what this is about, but I have a strong hunch that he’s gotten into a fight and gotten whipped and is now in trouble with the school even though he was not the aggressor.
 I want to blow up against the principal if I find this to be the case but I remind myself that that will be counterproductive in the long run and that I need to keep my cool.